GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 1. **Annual Review Cycle**: Each SOP will be reviewed annually.
 The OC/SDPC will initiate and oversee the review.
    The OC/SDPC will check the SOP’s relevance, clarity, and effectiveness based on the based on the [SOP Review Check List](./GDI-SOP_review-checklist.md), then updates or changes will be made as necessary.

-2. Ad-Hoc Review Requests: Any GDI member can request a review if they notice a process that needs to be updated or improved.
+2. **Ad-Hoc Review Requests**: Any GDI member can request a review if they believe a process needs to be updated or improved.

 - Submission Process: